AdriaticOrg/sdd/features/ReturnOrders.md

 > Range: 13.062.591..13.062.600

 ## Scope
-User must be able to post Credit Memos and Return Orders with different VAT Bussines Posting Group, becausoe of need to post VAT entries with different VAT Identifier.
+User must be able to post Credit Memos and Return Orders with different VAT Bussines Posting Group, to get posted VAT entries with different VAT Identifier.
 User can change VAT Busines Posting Group when entering Code in new field Goods Return Type available on Sales and Purchase Credit Memos and also Return Orders.

 ## Architectural Design